Your Directors present the 27th Annual Report and the Audited FinancialStatements for the financial year ended March 31 2021.

 Management Discussion and Analysis

-Management Discussion and Analysis Report for the year under review as stipulatedunder Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 (the Listing Regulations is presented in aseparate section forming part of this Annual Report.
+Management Discussion and Analysis Report for the year under review as stipulatedunder Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 (the Listing Regulations') is presented in aseparate section forming part of this Annual Report.

-The Company has not accepted any deposits from the public which comes within thepurview of Section 73 of the Companies Act 2013 (hereinafter referred to as theAct') read with the Companies (Acceptance of Deposits) Rules 2014.
+The Company has not accepted any deposits from the public which comes within thepurview of Section 73 of the Companies Act 2013 (hereinafter referred to as theAct') read with the relevant Rules made thereunder.

 Particulars of Loans Guarantees or Investments

 Subsidiary and Associate Companies

-The Company had the following Associate Companies as on March 31 2018:
+The Company had the following Associate Companies as on March 31 2021: